blouyakis/emt_basic/module_3_test.md

 ### Q11 🟢
 **Front**
 Which of the following is **not** an indication that epinephrine is helping the anaphylaxis patient’s condition?
-· Increased blood pressure · **Increased dyspnea** · Increased heart rate
+· Increased blood pressure · **Increased dyspnea** · Increased heart rate  · Both B & C

 **Back**
 **Answer:** Worsening dyspnea indicates failure, not improvement.